In 2014, the College Board released a giant 210-page specification for the redesigned SAT which first started being implemented in the Spring of 2016.

 Evidence Support Questions: For the first time, the SAT Reading section will have questions that build on each other.
 The student will be prompted to answer a question about the passage - for example, the author's tone or stance on a topic - and in the next question be asked to cite evidence for the answer in the previous question.
 Here's an example:

 (The full passage can be found on page 88 of the SAT specifications.)

 This type of question builds on the SAT's desire to move toward higher-level reasoning skills.
 The student will need to support his or her answer with evidence from the passage.

 Data Reasoning Questions: For the first time, the SAT Reading section will include figures that show data.
 The student will need to interpret the data in the figure and place it in the context of the overall passage - for example, how does this figure support the author's argument?

 This type of data analysis and graph reading has never before been tested on the Reading section of the SAT.
 Especially tricky questions will likely be inference questions - for example, "the author is least likely to support which interpretation of the data in this figure?"

--personal biases have always been a common cause of mistakes on the SAT.
-Your job isn't to interpret the passages, it's to find the answer within the passage.
+Personal biases have always been a common cause of mistakes on the SAT.
+Your job isn't to interpret the passages; it's to find the answer within the passage.
 But because the passages are now more relevant to real life and will draw from recent examples, you now need to be in greater control of your personal biases.
-The SAT will always try not to be controversial (it'll never have any passages on gay marriage) but you'll be more at risk for personal bias.
+The SAT will always try not to be controversial (it'll never have any passages on marriage equality) but you'll be more at risk for personal bias.